-DeeDee Bennett, PhD
+DeeDee Bennett Gayle, PhD

-Assistant Professor at the University at Albany (New York)
+Associate Professor at the University at Albany (New York)

-Dr. Bennett is an Assistant Professor in the College of Emergency Preparedness, Homeland Security, and Cybersecurity at the University at Albany, State University of New York.
+Dr. Bennett Gayle is an Associate Professor in the College of Emergency Preparedness, Homeland Security, and Cybersecurity at the University at Albany, State University of New York.
 Her research interests include emergency management, socially vulnerable populations during disasters, emergency communications, disaster policy, and mobile wireless communications.
 She broadly examines the influence and integration of advanced technologies on the practice of emergency management, and for use by vulnerable populations.

 She has secured 12 internal and external research grants from the National Science Foundation and the Department of Homeland Security.
 Of note, she was the PI for the NSF INCLUDES -funded, Scholars from Under-represented Groups in Engineering and Social Sciences Building Capacity in Disaster (SURGE), design and development launch pilot.
 Additionally, she currently administers the annual state of the community survey of emergency management academic programs on behalf of the Federal Emergency Management Agency.